chadwickbureau/chadwickbureau.github.io/doc/historical.md

 profiles, or questionnaires to Register people, but information on them is still missing, they have a go at seeing if they can find information from other sources to fill out demographics in the Register.

+As we progress with the records linkage process, as part of the [Register](https://github.com/chadwickbureau/register) we will make available information about the records in each person's identity cluster.
+This includes references to person IDs in other systems, such as MLBAM and Wikidata.
+It also includes references to other source materials which are not necessarily one-to-one with people; for example, we provide references to TSN contract cards and findagrave.com memorials.

+Reconstructing correct identifications of people from historical records can be tricky, given the incompletness, ambiguity, and sometimes downright inaccuracy of records.
+The documentation of the Register outlines our technical approach, including how Chadwick person cluster identifiers evolve to reflect our constantly-improving understanding.
+Our objective is to optimise the rate we are able to improve the overall quality of the composite data we provide.
+Therefore, it's not *per se* our objective, in the short run, for any of those cross-references to be comprehensive.
+For example, we have linked only around 15% of the TSN contract cards to date.
+It will be quite some time before this approaches full linkage, as we prioritise matching cards which help the most in improving the biographical and career data that people see.

 ## Summary